Dutch–Portuguese War: Brazil: Governorate General vs. GWC

 "Map of the Portuguese liberation of the city of Salvador in Brazil in 1625", João Teixeira Albernaz, o Velho, 1631.

 Surprised by such easy gains in the East, the Republic quickly decided to exploit Portugal's weakness in the Americas.
 In 1621, the Dutch West India Company (Geoctroyeerde Westindische Compagnie or GWC) was created to take control of the sugar trade and colonize America (the New Netherland project).
 The GWC benefited from a large investment in capital, drawing on the enthusiasm of the best financiers and capitalists of the Republic.
 However, the GWC would not be as successful as its eastern counterpart.

+Even before the main Dutch invasion in 1624, the Dutch Republic started establishing outposts in the region around the Xingu River as early as 1599.
+After a few minor skirmishes, Portuguese forces would conquer the Dutch fort of Maricay.
+They would spend until 1632 removing the presence of Dutch and their English allies (as well as Irish settlers) in the region.

 The Dutch invasion began in 1624 with the conquest of the then capital of the Governorate General of Brazil, the city of São Salvador da Bahia, but the Dutch conquest was short lived.
 In 1625, a joint Spanish–Portuguese fleet of 52 ships and 12,000 men rapidly recaptured Salvador.

 Dutch siege of Olinda and Recife, the largest and richest sugar-producing area in the world.

 In 1630, the Dutch returned and captured Olinda and then Recife, renamed Mauritsstadt, thus establishing the colony of New Holland.
 The Portuguese commander Matias de Albuquerque retreated his forces inland, to establish a camp dubbed Arraial do Bom Jesus.
 Until 1635, the Dutch were unable to harvest sugar due to Portuguese guerrilla attacks, and were virtually confined to the walled perimeter of the cities.
 Eventually, the Dutch evicted the Portuguese with the assistance of a local landlord named Domingos Fernandes Calabar, but on his retreat to Bahia, Matias de Albuquerque captured Calabar at Porto Calvo, and had him hanged for treason.